Kouyos-Group/Pipeline_GenomeAnalysis/README.md

 This pipeline is aimed to perform the assembly and annotation of paired-end sequencing reads, as well as to compare the genome content of the given DNA sequences.
-In addition, it performs a variant calling analysis in order to detect the SNPs across sequences.
+In addition, it performs a variant calling analysis in order to detect the SNPs across sequences, and it also determines the spa type.
 Given multiple paired-end sequencing reads (FASTQ files), it provides a table file showing the genome content comparison, and (multiple) tables showing the SNPs detected across strains.